ska-telescope/ska-tango-images/docs/src/helm_charts.rst

  - deviceserver (deprecated): it creates a k8s service and a k8s statefulset for a instance of a device server;
  - multidevice-config: it creates a ConfigMap which contains the generated `dsconfig <https://github.com/MaxIV-KitsControls/lib-maxiv-dsconfig>`_ json configuration file, the boostrap script for the `dsconfig <https://github.com/MaxIV-KitsControls/lib-maxiv-dsconfig>`_ application and a python script for multi class device server startup; if the ``global.operator`` is true then this won't be generated.
 More information available `here <https://gitlab.com/ska-telescope/ska-tango-operator>`_;
  - multidevice-job: it creates a job for the `dsconfig <https://github.com/MaxIV-KitsControls/lib-maxiv-dsconfig>`_ application to apply a configuration json file set into the values file; if the ``global.operator`` is true then this won't be generated.
 More information available `here <https://gitlab.com/ska-telescope/ska-tango-operator>`_;
- - multidevice-sacc-role: it creates a k8s service account, a role and role binding for waiting the configuration job to be done; if the ``global.operator`` is true then this won't be generated.
-More information available `here <https://gitlab.com/ska-telescope/ska-tango-operator>`_;
  - multidevice-svc: it creates a k8s service and a k8s statefulset for a device server tag specified in the values file.
 If the ``global.operator`` is true then this won't be generated in favour of a DeviceServer k8s type.
 More information available `here <https://gitlab.com/ska-telescope/ska-tango-operator>`_
  - deviceserver-pvc: it optionally creates a volume for the deviceserver when it contains the dictionary `volume`.
 The subkeys are `name`, `mountPath` and `storage`.
 See example below.
  - operator: it creates a k8s DeviceServer type of k8s resources.